 An important accomplishment early in this decade has been the development of our new mission statement, which articulates our commitment as a Christian community welcoming people of all ages.

-Current activities, as we continue into this decade, are described in other pages of the website, or come and visit to see what we are about today.
+2017-2018 has brought continuity and change - just as life in the church should be.
+Current activities, as we continue through this decade, are described in other pages of the website, or come and visit to see what we are about today.